linschris/git-tutorial/README.md

 <img name="image" src="images/introduction/git-folder.png" width = 400/>

-### In order to track and store your code and progress, you need to take advantage of...
+### In order to track and store your code and modifications, you need to take advantage of...

 ## Git's "Assembly Line"